 The Focusing Question

-Here's what that question sounds like for a new investor.
-Instead of "How do I get into real estate?" you ask: "What's the ONE thing I can do in the next 90 days such that by doing it, everything else becomes easier?"
+For a new investor, the question changes shape.
+Instead of "How do I get into real estate?" you ask: "What's the ONE thing I can do in the next 90 days such that everything else becomes easier?"

 The Domino Effect: One Deal Cascades

-Keller has this image in the book of a single domino knocking over a domino 50% larger than itself.
-Chain enough of them together and a 2-inch domino eventually topples a domino the size of the Empire State Building.
+Keller uses the image of a single domino knocking over one 50% larger than itself.
+Chain enough together and a 2-inch domino topples something the size of the Empire State Building.

 Going Small

 "Going small" means narrowing your focus to a painful degree.
 Not "I'm going to invest in real estate."
-Not even "I'm going to buy rentals."
 It's: "I'm going to buy duplexes in the 43201 zip code of Columbus, Ohio, using FHA financing, and house hack the first one."

-Meanwhile Derek — remember Derek? — knows a little about five markets, three strategies, and zero lenders.
+Meanwhile Derek knows a little about five markets, three strategies, and zero lenders.
 He can't spot a deal because he doesn't have a baseline.
-He doesn't know what a good cap rate looks like in any one market because he's never gone deep enough to find out.
+He's never gone deep enough to know what a good cap rate looks like in any single market.

-Five years: Own five cash-flowing rental properties that cover $3,000/month in passive income.
+Five years: Own five cash-flowing rental properties covering $3,000/month in passive income.

-90 days: Get pre-approved, pick your zip code, analyze 10 duplexes, and make one offer.
+90 days: Get pre-approved, pick your zip code, analyze 10 duplexes, make one offer.

 This week: Call two lenders and ask for investment property pre-approval.

-Today: Download Zillow, filter for duplexes in your target city, and save five listings.
+Today: Filter for duplexes in your target city and save five listings.

 The Multitasking Lie